Skip to navigation Skip to content

 • add a servicing arrangement note to the MSP confirming the letter has been sent

-To track letter delivery, see Table 2.
+For MSP letter Return to Sender, see Table 2.

 Resources has a link to the MSP letter guidelines.

-MSP letter tracking and Returned to Sender (RTS)
+MSP and Returned to Sender (RTS)

 Table 2